campbe13/docker-ecq2020/container-lab-exercises/lab1/README.md

     docker run hello-world

 That’s it: your first container.
 The _hello-world_ container output tells you a bit about what just happened.
 Essentially, the Docker engine running in your terminal tried to find an **image** named hello-world.
-Since you just got started there are no images stored locally (`Unable to find image...`) so Docker engine goes to its default **Docker registry**, which is [Docker Hub](https://hub.docker.com), to look for an image named “hello-world”.
+Since you used it before it will run it from the local copy. if you had not run it before  (say you just got started there are no images stored locally) you would see  (`Unable to find image...`) so Docker engine goes to its default **Docker registry**, which is [Docker Hub](https://hub.docker.com), to look for an image named “hello-world”.
 It finds the image there, pulls it down, and then runs it in a container.
 And hello-world’s only function is to output the text you see in your terminal, after which the container exits.

 ![Hello world explainer](ops-basics-hello-world.svg)